anki-geo/ultimate-geography/CONTRIBUTING.md

 If you are contributing a new language, please add any sources to `TRANSLATION_SOURCES.md`, also explaining possible style choices.
 If you are significantly changing the style or content of an existing translation, please update the sources and explanations.

+### Country names

+In some cases, it's not certain what is the correct name for a given country.
+This usually occurs when the official English translation of the name is changed, but the old name is still frequently used (for example, in the media or in everyday conversations).

+We wish to avoid having drawn-out discussions on when switching over to the new name would be appropriate (if ever) and philosophical debates on what the definition of a name of a country actually is.
+Hence, unless otherwise stated in `TRANSLATION_SOURCES.md`, we simply defer to Wikipedia (which will probably already have had the relevant discussions).

+We take the first listed name in the Wikipedia article for the country, in the language of the given deck, as the "actual" name.
+Any alternative names may be mentioned in the "Country info" field.
+For some more detailed meta-discussion see [#181](https://github.com/axelboc/anki-ultimate-geography/issues/181).